ahmedanees-m/QuBiS-HiQ/README.md

 ![Pipeline Architecture](pipeline_architecture.png)

-*Figure: High-level overview of the QuBiS-HiQ computational pipeline.
+*Figure 1: Overview of the QuBiS-HiQ computational pipeline.
 Input DNA sequences are first processed classically via ViennaRNA to establish thermodynamic baselines.
 The sequences and structural information are then encoded into the QuBiS-HiQ circuit, simulated on local simulators (HPC) or executed on IBM hardware.
 Z-basis measurements are processed to extract high-dimensional, physics-interpretable feature vectors for downstream machine learning tasks.*

 ---